grpc/grpc-go/examples/features/profiling/README.md

 latency, memory footprint) of your application.
 However, when turned on, expect a 5-10% throughput/latency penalty and double the memory footprint.

-Because of the negligible impact of profiling when turned off, it is recommended to register/initialize all applications with profiling (but leave it turned off).
+Profiling is mostly used by gRPC-Go devs.
+However, if you foresee using profiling in production machines, because of the negligible impact of profiling when turned off, you may want to register/initialize your applications with profiling (but leave it turned off).
 This will be useful in the off-chance you want to debug an application later -- in such an event, you can simply remotely toggle profiling using the `go run` command previously described to enable profiling data collection.
 Once you're confident that enough profiling data has been measured, you can turn it off again and retrieve the data for post-processing (see previous section).

 ##### How many RPCs worth of data is stored by profiling?
 I'd like to restrict the memory footprint of gRPC's profiling framework to a fixed amount.